Funding and Supporting Schools

 I will also evaluate every school-focused policy from a different lens than most.
 Given my experience as school board president, I know how policies made at the state level play out at the school-based level, and can help guide well-intentioned decisions away from unintended negative consequences.

-Affordable housing is a critical need for our community, and will be an important focus for me.
+Affordable housing is a critical need for our community and will be an important focus for me.
 By that, I mean we need a variety of levels of housing that is affordable – rentals, “starter” homes, senior housing, you name it.
-At the state level, we need to allow local governments to have more control and options to address housing and rental costs based upon the needs of their communities.
+At the state level, we need to allow local governments to have more control and options to address housing and rental costs based on the needs of their communities.
 We need to incentivize and fund affordable housing (I’m really glad to see Governor Sisolak investing our federal recovery money here!), and we need to support policies that will incentivize more private development of affordable housing.